amazon-archives/aws-cognito-angular-quickstart/README.md

 * [Bootstrap](http://getbootstrap.com/)

 # AWS Setup
-To create the AWS resources that are required for this app to run, run the ```aws/createResources.sh``` file included under the aws directory.
-You might need to perform aws cognito-identity set-identity-pool-roles from the console.
+To create some of the AWS resources that are required for this app to run, run the ```aws/createResources.sh``` file included under the aws directory.

+You will need to create the user pool manually through the console.
+Afterwards, you'll need to update the identity pool with the relevant user pool information under Authentication Providers.
+Also, you'll need to assign the correct roles to the identity pool.

 # Getting the code
 ```